datamesse/datamesse.github.io/README.md

  * [Wikimedia.org](https://upload.wikimedia.org/)
  * [WorldVectorLogo.com](https://worldvectorlogo.com/)

-Online CSS tool "Clippy" by [Bennett Feely](https://bennettfeely.com/clippy/) was used to help design CSS path for Blog and Projects buttons.

-CSS glowing of aforementioned buttons taken from this [Stackoverflow post](https://stackoverflow.com/questions/34821217/easily-create-an-animated-glow).

-Site name was made using the Google font to SVG path creation tool by [Dan Marshall](https://danmarshall.github.io/google-font-to-svg-path).

-Refer to src/data/references.js file for other asset details considered during this site's design process.

-See below on how you get yourself started on your own GitHub Pages site.
+See instructions below on how to create your own GitHub Pages site.

 # How to create React.js site and deploy to GitHub pages
 Based on post by [Ibrahim Ragab](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f).